AdobeDocs/experience-manager-64.fr-FR/help/forms/using/admin-help/setting-message-day.md

 ---
-title: Définition du message du jour
+title: Configuration du message du jour
 seo-title: Setting the message of the day
-description: Le message du jour vous permet de définir un message à afficher dans la page d’accueil de l’interface utilisateur de Workspace.
+description: Le message du jour vous permet de définir un message à afficher sur la page d’accueil de l’interface utilisateur de Workspace.
 seo-description: The message of the day let you set a message to be displayed on the Welcome page in the Workspace user interface.
 uuid: 9c664438-6fc0-498e-bb3f-4c6bcb9414a7
 contentOwner: admin